Green Guru LLC Irrigation & Landscape Lighting

 LED retrofits + color temperature

-LED retrofits are one of the best upgrades for older systems—but only when the system is wired and tapped correctly.
-We match beam angle, output, and color temperature to the design objective so the result looks cohesive.
+LED retrofits are one of the highest-value upgrades for older systems, but they perform best when wiring and transformer strategy are corrected first.
+We match beam angle, output, and color temperature to the design objective so the result reads cohesive from the street and usable from the walk.

 • Warm white is the default for most residential landscapes (inviting, natural materials look better).